IgniteUI/igniteui-docfx/en/components/tree.md

 ### Demo
 <code-view style="height: 513px"
            data-demos-base-url="{environment:demosBaseUrl}"
-           iframe-src="" alt="Tree Load On Demand Example">
+           iframe-src="{environment:demosBaseUrl}/lists/tree-advanced-sample" alt="Tree Load On Demand Example">
 </code-view>

 After the user clicks the expand icon, it is replaced by a loading indicator.
-When the loading property resolves to false, the loading indicator disappears and the children are loaded.
+When the [loading]({environment:angularApiUrl}/classes/igxtreenodecomponent.html#loading) property resolves to false, the loading indicator disappears and the children are loaded.

 ## Angular Tree Styling
 Using the [Ignite UI for Angular Theming](themes/index.md), we can greatly alter the tree appearance.
 First, in order for us to use the functions exposed by the theme engine, we need to import the `index` file in our style file: